Colours create well-being

 Colours can measurably reduce anxiety

-In collaboration with the Chair of Clinical Psychology, Buether has submitted a current application for research funding.
-The aim is to scientifically record and specifically reduce the anxiety of breast cancer patients before radiotherapy.
-"Together with medical research partners, we want to reduce the fear of radiotherapy through targeted interventions in colour and lighting design - and at the same time create a transferable model project for this area," explains Buether.
+In collaboration with the Chair of Clinical Psychology, Buether submitted an application for research funding.
+The aim is to record scientifically and reduce the anxiety of breast cancer patients effectively before radiotherapy.
+“Together with medical research partners, we want to reduce the fear of radiotherapy through targeted interventions in colour and lighting design - and at the same time create a transferable model project for this area,” Buether explains.
 Three years ago, he founded the Institute for Evidence-Based Colour Psychology, which pursues this approach.
-"We work in a participatory way - with a representative selection of actual users.
-It's not the clinic manager who sits at our table, but the nurse or the person who has to explain to frightened women in the previously clinically white rooms how radiotherapy works."
+“We work in a participatory way - with a representative selection of actual users.
+It's not the clinic manager who sits at our table, but the nurse or the person who has to explain to frightened women in the previously clinically white rooms how radiotherapy works.”

 Philipp Otto Runge's colour sphere around 1810, photo: public domain